Peanuts-83/express/README.md

 app.use(cors(corsOptions))
 ```

-## Authentification
+## Authentification - HTTP/HTTPS settings

+HTTPS protocol is set by default.
+Check the end of *index.js* file for changing to HTTP.
 If you need securised access for user identification, use HTTPS instead of HTTP protocol.
-This way the password you send from frontend side is encrypted.
+This way the **HEADERS** containing username/password you send from frontend side are encrypted.&nbsp;

 For security reasons, ports < 1024 require privileged access.
 For this reason, I set my HTTPS PORT to 4443, so that nodeJS can access my secret files.

+## Response formatter

+In order to format all the responses from the API routes, use the **responseFormatter middleware**.
+You will be able to format any response at your convenience, adding some keys/values to fit the result your frontend app expects.

 ## File management